python/cpython/Doc/library/io.rst

 In-memory streams
 ^^^^^^^^^^^^^^^^^

-It is also possible to use a :class:`str` or :class:`bytes`-like object as a file for both reading and writing.
+It is also possible to use a :class:`str` or :term:`bytes-like object` as a file for both reading and writing.
 For strings :class:`StringIO` can be used like a file opened in text mode.  :class:`BytesIO` can be used like a file opened in binary mode.
 Both provide full read-write capabilities with random